Azure-Lazuline/azures-adjustments/README.md

 - Dungeon enemies respawn much quicker after clearing the room, to help with getting materials from ones that are only in a single room.
 (Overworld enemies are unaffected.)

+- King Kaktorro's flamethrower fires in pulses instead of a constant stream, giving you better opportunities to escape.

 - The DLC temple midboss's phase transition attacks are in a randomized order but they're slightly easier to dodge, so it's not just a matter of memorizing where to place them.

 - A certain DLC bonus boss spends *significantly* less time flying around doing nothing, and has generally improved AI with much more attack variety.